Key takeaways

 - Chest pain

-If any signs of an allergic reaction are noticed, get immediate emergency medical help.
-Tamiflu will need to be discontinued.
+If you notice any signs of an allergic reaction, get immediate emergency medical help.
+Tamiflu must be discontinued.

 - Tamiflu drug summary, Prescriber’s Digital Reference